A Goodbye To 'The Good Place'

 One problem with a traditional heaven (pardon me while I critique ancient notions of the afterlife; it's that kind of television show) is that while it works well as a reward, as a carrot to dangle as the payoff for being good while on earth, it is so far removed from human experience that it doesn't say very much about humanity.
 It's a very flat, all-the-flavors-of-ice-cream, I-want-a-pony notion of heaven.
 But when we long for happiness on earth, is it for that?
 Is it because we want all the flavors of ice cream and a pony?
 Doing whatever we want forever?

-In the penultimate episode, "Patty," the group reached the real Good Place, where they learned that indeed, it's fun to do whatever you want.
+In the penultimate episode, "Patty," the group reached the real Good Place, where they learned that, indeed, it's fun to do whatever you want.
 But they also learned that a frictionless existence is meaningless.
 They learned, as the show explicitly stated in the finale via a cameo from the philosophy professor Todd May, that mortality gives meaning to human life, so some kind of ending is necessary to make even the afterlife a place of true happiness.
 To be human is to know you are not forever; to know you are forever is to lose your humanity.
 Thus, Eleanor and friends developed a system in which even people in heaven could decide that the time had come for it to be over.
 Again: Heaven is not never leaving; it's leaving at the right time, when the work is done.

 Jason was the first to realize, after playing a perfect game of Madden with his father, Donkey Doug, that he was ready to go.
 He said goodbye to Janet, coming to terms with the deeply relatable fear that he'd be forgotten, and he went into the redwoods where the show put its last door.
 And then, in true Jason fashion, he just kind of hung around, chilling, waiting for one last chance to see Janet.
 Like a monk, she pointed out.
 He didn't get it.

 Tahani went a different direction.
 Like the party planner she always was, Tahani decided to become an architect, designing entire afterlives in her peacock bow tie.
-She likes to plan, she likes to design, she likes to do for others — and now, she figured out how to do it from a place of generosity (as well as, sure, a desire to continue to get credit for her great ideas; she's only post-human after all).
+She likes to plan, she likes to design, she likes to do for others — and now, she figured out how to do it from a place of generosity (as well as, sure, a desire to continue to get credit for her great ideas; she's only post-human, after all).

 And then Chidi.
 Eleanor's selfishness was now translated through love, and she tried to tempt him to stay with trips to Athens and Paris, asking him over and over to tell her all about philosophy again.
-He was willing to stay for her, but inevitably, because he had taught her well, she realized — and explained very clearly, in specific language of moral philosphy — that this was selfish of her, and that she had to let him go.
+He was willing to stay for her, but inevitably, because he had taught her well, she realized — and explained very clearly, in specific language of moral philosophy — that this was selfish of her, and that she had to let him go.
 So she did.

-If there was a part of the finale I didn't quite think resonated, it was the visit to Mindy St. Clair to persuade her to go through the system and attempt to qualify for the Good Place.
+If there was a part of the finale I didn't quite think resonated, it was the visit to Mindy St. Claire to persuade her to go through the system and attempt to qualify for the Good Place.
 I've always found the idea of the Medium Place very funny, and Maribeth Monroe is always marvelous in the role.
 But here, the idea that this was part of Eleanor's final work that needed to be done didn't quite seem of a piece with the rest of the finale, even if her explanation that Mindy was the person she might have been if she hadn't met her friends was very sweet.

 What did seem spot-on was that Eleanor couldn't leave until she saw to Michael.
 One of the show's best swerves has been its reversal of the relationship between Michael and Eleanor from one where he was like a benevolent father to one where he is more like her well-meaning but disoriented teenage son.
 And Michael had the same problem that all of Eleanor's friends had in the afterlife when they first got to the Good Place: he had no end in sight.
 He wasn't even able to walk through the door, as he learned in the finale's funniest sequence, in which Michael discovered that he didn't disappear after passing through, even if he tried to hide behind a tree to make it seem like he did.
 (If all this show had done was bring out this dopey, broad part of Ted Danson's comedic talent, it would have been worth it.)